getlost01/gfg-potd/10-2023(oct)/16 - Making A Large Island.md

 ### My Approach

-To solve this problem by first we have to identifying each island in the grid and calculating its size using Depth-First Search (DFS).
+To solve this problem, we first have to identify each island in the grid and calculate its size using Depth-First Search (DFS).
 - Then assign a unique identifier to each island and store the size of each island in a hashmap.
 - Then, I iterate through the grid again and, for each water cell `0`,
-	- I check its neighboring islands, calculate the combined size of these neighboring islands, and determine the maximum size of an island that can be created by changing this water cell to land.
+	- I check its neighbouring islands, calculate the combined size of these neighbouring islands, and determine the maximum size of an island that can be created by changing this water cell to land.
 	- I keep track of the maximum island size found during this process.

 ### Explain with example